IslamZaoui/sv-mod/README.md

 have fun with this mod and don't use it in an inappropriate way.

+## Inspiration

+I want to make this meme I saw on Instagram reel come true.

+you can watch is [here](https://www.instagram.com/p/C4x2NgqMQeB/)

 ## Features

 - craftable soviet union flag item that can play the soviet union national anthem.